Common Ringtail Possum

 Feeding and diet

-The Common Ringtail Possum is nocturnal and eats a variety of leaves of both native and introduced plants, as well as flowers and fruits.
+The Eastern Ringtail Possum is nocturnal and eats a variety of leaves of both native and introduced plants, as well as flowers and fruits.
 By eating its own faecal pellets, it digests its food twice to extract the maximum amount of nutrients.
 When the mother is feeding, the male carries the young on his back and cares for them.

 Other behaviours and adaptations